 Bows, arrows, and quivers were the basic archery tools for either traditional hunting or military archers across many ancient civilisations.
 Depending on a number of factors such as the type of archery, shooting techniques, and cultural traditions, several different other accessories might have also been used.
 A quiver would have served as a carrier for the arrows of an archer.
 Archery is one of the oldest disciplines in warfare, present throughout many cultures around the world.

 Ancient Near Eastern Bronze Quiver Fitting

-An exceptionally rare object, a Near Eastern bronze rectangular sheet, which served as a fitting for a quiver.
+An exceptionally rare object, a Near Eastern bronze rectangular sheet, which served as a fitting for a quiver, possibly referred to the Luristan and Urartu culture.
 The quiver fitting is tapering toward the end and is decorated in seven square registers in repoussé technique, divided by bands of rosettes.
 The registers are decorated with plain repoussé square pattern, alternating with lions prancing to the left.
 The quiver fitting features attachment holes along all four sides, for stitching to the leather container that was not preserved.

 Provenance: Ex.
 Axel Guttmann collection, acquired in 1987 in Frankfurt, from there ex.
 Hermann Historica Munich auction, 2009.